Needlestick Injury Claims

 Will my accident claim be no win no fee?

-Yes, our personal injury solicitors are more than happy to help you on a no win no fee basis.
-Also called a conditional fee agreement, our no win no fee service enables you to start your claim without having to worry about legal costs.
+Yes, your personal injury solicitor will be happy to help you on a no win no fee basis.
+Also called a conditional fee agreement, a no win no fee service enables you to start your claim without having to worry about legal costs.

-If we take on your needlestick injury case and are unable to secure you a successful award of compensation, you won’t pay us a penny.
+If the solicitor takes on your needlestick injury case and is unable to secure you a successful award of compensation, you won’t pay them a penny.

-If you have suffered a needlestick injury within the past three years and you would like to find out if you have a valid case, contact us today.
-We will arrange for you to receive a free case assessment with an experienced personal injury lawyer.
+If you have suffered a needlestick injury within the past three years and you would like to find out if you have a valid case, call 0800 678 1410.
+You will receive a free case assessment with an experienced personal injury lawyer.

 The case assessment is provided free of charge and without any obligation.
-It is a friendly discussion over the phone where our solicitor will ask a few questions to get a good understanding of the accident and the injuries you have suffered.
+It is a friendly discussion over the phone where a friendly legal adviser will ask a few questions to get a good understanding of the accident and the injuries you have suffered.

-If we are able to help, you will be offered our 100% no win no fee service.
-We will then get started straight away with the aim of securing you the maximum amount of compensation available for your injuries and financial losses.
+If they are able to help, you will be offered a 100% no win no fee service.
+Your injury lawyer will then get started straight away with the aim of securing you the maximum amount of compensation available for your injuries and financial losses.